izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/examples/liquidity_manager/mint.rst

      */
     priceDecimal2Point(tokenA, tokenB, priceDecimalAByB, roundingType)

-because we do not ensure that tokenA's address is smaller than tokenB

-so here point1 may be larger than point2, and we could not simply specify leftPoint as point1 and rightPoint as point2
+Since we do not ensure that tokenA's address is smaller than tokenB, point1 may be larger than point2.
+We could not simply specify leftPoint as point1 and rightPoint as point2.

-instead we take min(point1, point2) as leftPoint and max(point1, point2) as rightPoint
+Instead, we take min(point1, point2) as leftPoint and max(point1, point2) as rightPoint.

 .. code-block:: typescript
     :linenos: